ligato/docs/docs/plugins/vpp-plugins.md

 The MTU is the size of the largest protocol data unit that can be sent on the "wire".
 A custom MTU size for the interface can be set using the `mtu` value in the interface definition.
 If the field is left empty, VPP uses a default MTU size.

-The vpp-agent provides an option to automatically set the MTU size for an interface using a [config file] [interface-config-file].
+The VPP agent provides an option to automatically set the MTU size for an interface using a [config file] [interface-config-file].
 If the global MTU size is set to a non-zero value, but interface definition contains a different local value, the local value take precedence over the global value.

 !!! note